SpaceShipRPG/SpaceShipRPG/allModules.md

 * mine: to get ressources in the space (empty)
 * danger: bad things happen when you gather  ressources.
 Watch yourself (empty)
 * fight: combat with pirates
+* MaintainanceCost: jeder Runde - ( Oxigen, Wasser, Essen )

 ## When you arrive to the planet

-Meldungen : messages from the place you arrived to (pseudo-code)
+* Meldungen : messages from the place you arrived to (pseudo-code)
-AutomaticPlanetEvents: refill air and recruit crew
+* AutomaticPlanetEvents: refill air and recruit crew
-Comerce: trade goods
+* Comerce: trade goods